ManuelWiese/shared-shell-history/README.md

 - Python 3.6 or higher with venv support (Install `python3-venv` on Ubuntu)
 - Bash shell, version 5.1 or higher recommended (lower versions might work but are not guaranteed)

+### Database Setup (Optional)

+`shared-shell-history` supports all databases compatible with SQLAlchemy.
+You can set up a database server of your choice (e.g., PostgreSQL, MySQL) and provide the database URI during installation.
+Tables are automatically created if they don't exist.

+I suggest using sqlite for testing `shared-shell-history` and move to a database server if you like using `shared-shell-history`.
+A sqlite database will automatically be created if you provide an sqlite-URI of the form `sqlite:////absolute/path/to/database.db`.
+To learn more about the supported databases: [SQLAlchemy - Engine Configuration](https://docs.sqlalchemy.org/en/20/core/engines.html)

 ### Installing from Source

 1. **Clone the Repository**: